0Vexis0/Threat-Hunting-Project-nameunknown/README.md

 - **HKLM (HKEY_LOCAL_MACHINE)** is a Windows registry hive that stores settings applying to the entire computer, not just a single user.
 - Changes under HKLM affect all users on the device, so any modifications (like Defender exclusions) apply system-wide, though not every registry key in HKLM represents the device itself—it represents system-wide configuration settings.

+# Thought Process Regarding Query 6 – Windows Defender Excluded File Types

+1. The objective is to identify modifications to Windows Defender exclusions for file types, which could indicate attempts to bypass antivirus.
+2. Filtering by `DeviceName` ensures the query focuses on the target system.
+3. Searching `RegistryKey contains "Exclusions\Extensions"` targets the registry area where Defender stores ignored file types.
+4. Projecting key fields like `TimeGenerated`, `RegistryKey`, `RegistryValueName`, `RegistryValueData`, and `ActionType` captures necessary forensic details.
+5. Ordering by `TimeGenerated` provides a chronological view of exclusion events.
+6. The results help analysts determine which file types were excluded and assess if they facilitated malicious activity.

 #5 Flag = 3
 ----
 ```kql